Send the link below via email or IMCopy

 3D work depends on texture because we can actually feel the surface of the artwork.

 2D work has an illusion of texture which means you can only see the texture.
-It cannot be felt.
+You cannot actually feel the texture.

 In 2D art (drawings, paintings) the artist often wants to convey a feeling of space or depth.